 The mountains and land of our founding father’s defined James Webb’s life from the very beginning.
 Born in Madison, VA, what he calls his own piece of “heaven on earth,” he dreamed of becoming an Army soldier as a kid, following the Webb family legacy.
-He grew up swimming in the river, raising cattle on the family farm, becoming a handyman with his father, playing football, running track, wrestled and loved exploring the magic of the Blue Ridge Mountains.
-In 2005, James Webb enlisted into the United States Army and in 2006, he graduated from the Ranger Indoctrination Program (RIP.)
+He grew up swimming in the river, raising cattle on the family farm, becoming a handyman with his father, playing football, running track, wrestled, and loved exploring the magic of the Blue Ridge Mountains.
+In 2005, James Webb enlisted in the United States Army, and in 2006, he graduated from the Ranger Indoctrination Program (RIP.)

 Read Webb’s story of transition on Page 2.